Pittsburgh-NEH-Institute/eXistentializer/README.md

 - run ant (add links?)
 - install in eXist-db using package manager
 - start syncing in VSCode (optional)
+- How to change version or status (rerun initializer or hand-edit generated configuration files)

+## About the generated files

+### repo.xml

+This file is needed to build and install an eXist-db *xar* package.
+It should not be edited by hand except (optionally) to change the *status* (e.g., alpha, beta, stable) of a project before rebuilding.
+As an alternative to hand-editing you can update *properties.txt* and rerun the Initializer, which will recreate this file.

+### expath-pkg.xml

+This file is needed to build and install an eXist-db *xar* package.
+It should not be edited by hand except (optionally) to change the *release version* (e.g., 0.0.1) of a project before rebuilding.
+As an alternative to hand-editing you can update *properties.txt* and rerun the Initializer, which will recreate this file.

+### build.xml

+This file is needed to build and install an eXist-db *xar* package.
+It should not be edited by hand.

+### pre-install.xq

+This file copies a file with the filename extension *.xconf* from the project directory into a location where eXist-db will use it to support indexed retrieval, facets, and fields.
+It should not be edited by hand.
+It is possible to build and install a package without a *pre-install.xq*, but the Initializer nonetheless supports this file because any non-trivial eXist-db will use indexing.
+The Initializer does not create index files because 1) those are highly project specific, and 2) they are commonly hand-edited and we wanted to ensure that the Initializer could be rerun in an existing project without accidentally overwriting files a user might reasonably be expected to have changed.

+### .exist.json

+This file is not needed to build or install an eXist-db *xar* package, but it is needed to support real-time synchronization between files edited in VSCode and running instance of eXist-db.
+Users who do not use VSCode can either edit *initializer.sh* to remove the block of code that creates this file or simply delete *.exist.json* after it is created.

 ## Credit